praxeo/MisterWhisper/README.md

 To access the settings or view the history, simply right-click on the icon in the taskbar.

+Note: On Windows, everything you need is included in the zip file.
+However, for Linux and macOS, providing a precompiled WhisperCpp library is not straightforward.
+You'll need to compile the library yourself and place it in the MisterWhisper folder.
+Don't worry, MisterWhisper.jar will work perfectly once the libraries are in place.

 # Advanced Usage
 If you want to use a remote server, launch the *whisper.cpp* server on the remote machine, for example (the server ip is 192.168.1.100) :